Peez-Gloriousintel/stat-monitor-py/README.md

 # Status Monitoring Service
 Status Monitoring service is a python web service that allows you to view a status of several processes on multiple servers simultaneously.
 Initially, you need to install and run this software on all of your target servers.
 You can freely change its configuration as you want by supplying a name of processes together with a command to check their status, expected result and value.
 This software will execute those commands and generate results in JSON format according to given conditions you have been configured.

+## Applications
-Therefore, your job is to build a web application or something similar in order to send requests to your servers and display the results returned from the web service.
+Your job is to build a web application or something similar in order to send requests to your servers and display the results returned from the web service.
 In addition to this, you can also create an application to log a status of processes running on your servers by sending monitoring requests periodically and storing the results for further analysis.

 ## Dependencies
 - python 3